Camp Wonder 2021 will be held at City Church of Charleston and ABA Outreach.

 What are some other resources for funding for camp?

-ABA Outreach is able to provide limited scholarships for Camp Wonder through our donations via Square and GoFundMe.
+ABA Outreach is able to provide limited scholarships for Camp Wonder through our website.
 Please help spread the word so that we can get as many donations as possible to assist our families in need.
 Please also reach out to various community organizations for support for funding:

-Please pack a lunch and drink for your child.
-Snack is included in the camp fee.
+Please pack a snack, lunch, and drink for your child.
 If your child has special dietary requirements, please notify us of this information on your camp application, and provide all food.

 What is the appropriate attire?